DENIOS Ltd

 Emergency Showers and Eye Wash Stations

 DENIOS offers a range of emergency showers suitable for every situation and requirement.
-A full body decontamination shower provides fast first aid to minimize possible contamination of the body following an accident.
-They are extremely easy to use and can be wall or ceiling-mounted or free-standing.
-We also offer a range of safety shower combinations, which provide the features of a full body emergency safety shower but also include an additional eye and face wash.
+A full-body decontamination shower provides fast first aid to minimize possible contamination of the body following an accident.
+They are straightforward to use and can be wall or ceiling-mounted or free-standing.
+We also offer a range of safety shower combinations, which provide the features of a full-body emergency safety shower but also include an additional eye and face wash.

 Protecting Your Eyes and Body is Important When Handling Hazardous Materials.

-For any business working with hazardous materials, an emergency shower should be an integral piece of onsite equipment to ensure employees are best protected and should be installed in potentially hazardous areas as it is essential that the body and/or eyes are rinsed quickly after contact with hazardous substances.
+An emergency shower should be an integral piece of onsite equipment for any business working with hazardous materials to ensure employees are best protected.
+It should be installed in potentially hazardous areas as the body and eyes must be rinsed quickly after contact with hazardous substances.

-Not only in case of cauterization of the eyes (for example due to acid or alkali contact), immediate rinsing with an emergency shower is necessary to avoid lasting damage.
-Basically, a flushing time of 20 minutes is recommended.
-In order to minimize possible contamination of the body, full-body showers are also used for quick first aid after accidents.
+Not only in case of cauterization of the eyes (for example, due to acid or alkali contact), immediate rinsing with an emergency shower is necessary to avoid lasting damage.
+A flushing time of 20 minutes is recommended.
+Full-body showers are also used for quick first aid after accidents to minimize possible body contamination.

 More Information